ua-snap/jp-fastapi/README.md

 ## Proposed Metadata Catalog :open_file_folder:
-This is referenced in `util.py`, but is not implemented yet.

 Once the main `app.py` validates a request to make sure it is sane, we need to use the request parameters to search our holdings for relevant data.
 Without a 1:1 relationship between endpoints and coverages, we need a searchable record - one that does not rely on manual population of lookup tables to direct requests towards resources.

  >One way of accomplishing this is to build a metadata catalog.
 The catalog could take many formats, but the goal is to have a **single, structured, authoritative source of the data that we want to expose via the API**, with enough information to answer the question: _"Is there any data available to fulfill this request?"_